12 Highlights from the Insights Report 2025

 Cultural transformation does not happen by accident; it takes intent and must be sustainable.

-High-performing organisations deliberately build collaborative mindsets and encourage learning through explicit social structures, embedding feedback loops, fostering psychological safety and enabling inclusive communication.
+High-performing organisations are deliberately building collaborative mindsets and encouraging learning through explicit social structures, embedding feedback loops, fostering psychological safety and enabling inclusive communication.
 They are not leaving culture to evolve by chance.

-8. People lie at the heart of progress
+11. People Lie at the Heart of Progress

 The best organisations know that people are not a cost, but they are the core.